 I have a small bag of old denim that I have been hording for several years.
 But it looks like so much work to cut it into weft!
 I loved looking at the beautifully photographed project - and wow - tell us more about that roll of denim!

 That roll off denim was a stack of three rolls.
 It made less than one 72" rug.
 I deconstructed more than 200 pairs of blue jeans using many seam rippers.
 I killed my Gingher shears, and many titanium Olfa cutter blades.
 It would have been impossible to use a fabric stripper because the leg sections varied greatly in length, width, and weight.
 The denim really chewed up my hands, too - Aquaphor was my friend for hand repair.
-I didn't add any weight to my beater, and I was packing it is as tightly as I could, beating the and for times at a time.
+I didn't add any weight to my beater, and I was packing it is as tightly as I could, beating three and four times at a time.
 I want to make more denim rugs, but when I do, I'll be buying the denim of the bolt.